🎉 Announcing Free Tools! Plan out your customer referral program using our toolkit of 11 free tools.

 Why Purpose-Driven Marketing is a Winning Strategy

-As per the Business of Sustainability Index, 64% of customers are willing to pay more for sustainable (read: environment-friendly) products.
-Plus, research by Nielsen suggests that 66% of consumers were willing to pay more for goods from brands that demonstrate social commitment.
+One of the most tangible benefits of socially responsible marketing is the potential to increase sales and overall profits for the company.
+As per the Business of Sustainability Index, 64% of customers are willing to pay more for sustainable products.
+Additionally, research by Nielsen found that 66% of consumers were willing to pay premium prices for goods from brands that demonstrate social commitment.

 The outdoor clothing brand, Patagonia, is an excellent case in point.
 The brand has been recognized as a " UN Champion of the Earth, receiving the UN's top environmental honor for a dynamic mix of policies that have put sustainability at the heart of its successful business model."
 For example, the brand encourages its customers to volunteer for a variety of projects and demonstrate their skills for a grassroots environmental group: